santi81/hangman-api/README.md

   - [https://twitter.github.io/finagle/](https://twitter.github.io/finagle/)
   - [https://finagle.github.io/finch/](https://finagle.github.io/finch/)

-#### 1.2 Redis
+#### 1.2 Redis/Cache
-Scala Cache was used as a facade for cache implementations [Work in Progress] The following cache implementations are supported, and it’s easy to plugin your own implementation:
+Scala Cache was used as a facade for cache implementations - Work in Progress Fundamental approach would be to be able to abstract based on config to use in memory cache or other cache implementations or plugin your own implementation:
   - Redis
   - Google Guava
   - Memcached
   - Ehcache